Many people arrive here after several attempts to quit porn.

 • Sleep and eat properly.
 Withdrawal hits harder when you're depleted.

-• Avoid “testing” yourself.
-Don’t peek, don’t browse “safe” content, don’t see how close you can get without crossing the line.
-That’s not strength, it’s edging toward relapse.
+• Avoid "testing" yourself.
+Peeking, browsing "safe" content, or seeing how close you can get without crossing the line usually keeps the relapse loop active.

 4. Build replacement habits